JuliaPy/SymPy.jl/examples/tutorial.md

 #### Unevaluated derivatives

-The `Derivative` function provides unevaluated derivatives, useful with differential equations and the output for unknown functions.
+The `Derivative` constructor provides unevaluated derivatives, useful with differential equations and the output for unknown functions.
 Here is an example:

 ```
-ex = Derivative(exp(x*y), x, y, 2)
+ex = sympy.Derivative(exp(x*y), x, y, 2)
 ```

 (The `y,2` is a replacement for `y,y` which makes higher order terms easier to type.)
-These expressions are evaluated with `doit`:
+These expressions are evaluated with the `doit` method:

 ```
-doit(ex)
+ex.doit()
 ```

 #### Implicit derivatives